joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/using-a-shader-in-stand-alone-mode.md

     job.addEventListener(ShaderEvent.COMPLETE, completeHandler);

 Next, you create an object into which the shader operation result is written when the operation finishes.
-You assign that object to the ShaderJob object’s `target` property:
+You assign that object to the ShaderJob object's `target` property:

     var jobResult:BitmapData = new BitmapData(100, 75);